7RU7H/CTFs/HackTheBox/Retired-Machines/Attended/Attended-Helped-Through.md

 	- Improve my C2 project
 	- Understand what it takes to be this good - Analyse XCT's tactics and workflow
 	- Learn ROP-Chains improve my understanding of binary exploitation beyond old-OSCP stackbased buffer overflow
-	- Write a Iptables defense
+	- Write a Iptables defence
 	- SMTP

 As of 2023 I have got a formula for Helped-Throughs down , after much testing and realised that Helped-Throughs should either be:
 1. Stop and Start; Push till stuck and another 30 minutes, then stop and peak
-	1. Beyond root should be box related and one or two tasks that take a maxium of 1 hour each
+	1. Beyond root should be box related and one or two tasks that take a maximum of 1 hour each
 2. Like a full on-project:
 	- Multiple Writeups both video and written
 	- One section must be challenge to try without support in an area of weakness - 1 hour maximum